Aliases for SLCO1B1 Gene

 GeneCards Summary for SLCO1B1 Gene

-SLCO1B1 (Solute Carrier Organic Anion Transporter Family, Member 1B1) is a Protein Coding gene.
-Diseases associated with SLCO1B1 include statin toxicity and hyperbilirubinemia, rotor type, digenic.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include sodium-independent organic anion transmembrane transporter activity.
-An important paralog of this gene is SLCO1B7.
+SLCO1B1 (Solute Carrier Organic Anion Transporter Family Member 1B1) is a Protein Coding gene.
+Diseases associated with SLCO1B1 include Hyperbilirubinemia, Rotor Type and Gilbert Syndrome.
+Among its related pathways are Transport of vitamins, nucleosides, and related molecules and Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview.
+Gene Ontology (GO) annotations related to this gene include transporter activity and sodium-independent organic anion transmembrane transporter activity.
+An important paralog of this gene is SLCO1B3.

 Mediates the Na(+)-independent uptake of organic anions such as pravastatin, taurocholate, methotrexate, dehydroepiandrosterone sulfate, 17-beta-glucuronosyl estradiol, estrone sulfate, prostaglandin E2, thromboxane B2, leukotriene C3, leukotriene E4, thyroxine and triiodothyronine.
 Involved in the clearance of bile acids and organic anions from the liver.